pohape/self-hosted-tg-alert-sites-monitoring-tool/README.md

   #    - No method specified (default is GET)
   main_page_check:
     url: "https://example.com/"
+    follow_redirects: True # Redirects are not followed by default
     search_string: "<body>"
     # Notifications will be sent to the frontend group
     tg_chats_to_notify: